Broken Bow (Star Trek: Enterprise)

 "Broken Bow" is the two-part series premiere of the science fiction television series Enterprise (later renamed Star Trek: Enterprise).
 It originally aired as a double-length episode, but was split into two parts for syndication, though releases on home media and streaming maintain its original one-episode format.
 The episode aired on UPN on September 26, 2001.
 A novelization of the episode, written by Diane Carey, was published in 2001.
 The episode won the 2002 Emmy Award for Outstanding Special Visual Effects for a Series, and was also nominated for sound editing and make-up.

-It is nine decades since Zefram Cochrane produced humans' first warp flight (as seen in the film Star Trek: First Contact), and Earth finally launches its first starship of exploration, Enterprise NX-01.
+The events of the episode occur nine decades since Zefram Cochrane produced humans' first warp flight (as seen in the film Star Trek: First Contact).
+The episode sees the launch of Earth's first starship of exploration, Enterprise NX-01.
 Commanded by Captain Jonathan Archer, and against the objections of the Vulcans, it departs on an urgent mission to return an injured Klingon to Qo'noS, the Klingon homeworld, but come into conflict with the Suliban.